leonardoserra/FileNameFixer/README.md

 It runs only on Windows.

-Go into the `installationfile/` folder and open the `FileNameFizerSetup.exe` file to install the program
+Go into the `installationfile/` folder and open the `FileNameFixerSetup.exe` file to install the program

 ___